Top registered Labrador breeder NSW Australia

 We hope that you enjoy these Puppy photos.

+We do not have any puppies available now.
 Our Puppy Update page will normally have details of puppies available.
 We try and post updates often.

 Most of our Labrador puppies go to their new families in the Sydney, Newcastle, and Central Coast regions, with some going to the Mid North Coast and Far North coast regions.
 Some pups also go to homes throughout NSW and also interstate.
 Transport can be arranged if desired.
 This can include by road and/or by air.
 Please note that we do not export puppies.
 More details, including costs, for example, are available on our Labrador puppies for sale NSW page.